 - Accumulated depreciation, ending

-Your spreadsheet should look like this:
+What your spreadsheet should look like

-Step 2: Enter the Depreciation Expense Formulas
+Step 2: Enter the depreciation expense formulas.

 The depreciation formula may differ depending on what method you use.
 Regardless of the method, enter the formula in Column F of the worksheet.